timbeechey/opa/README.md

 opamod <- opa(dat, h, cval_method = "exact")
 ```

+Specifying `cval_method = "exact"` computes chance values using a
+permutation test which considers every possible ordering of the data to
+determine the exact chance of a PCC at least as high as the PCC of the
+observed data.
+Specifying instead `cval_method = "stochastic"` computes
+chance values using a randomisation.
+The number of random orderings to
+consider can be specified with the `nreps` argument which defaults to
+1000.

 A summary of the model output can be viewed using:

 ``` r